Lucky-Kashyap/Namaste-React/readme.md

 - React is finding the difference b/w older virtual DOM & newer Virtual DOM.
 React has faster render cycle

 - DOM Manipulation operation is very expensive & react is very efficient in Doing this..

+# Swiggy API Issue Resolve:

+- By pass CORS : request one domain name to another domain name

+- Using this URL 'https://proxy.corsfix.com/?' + API_URL & Also try this 'https://corsproxy.io/?' + API_URL

+- By pass CORS issue using external websites help.